vishvAsa/kalpAntaram/kANe/v4/2_antyeShTi_Ashaucha_shuddhi/08_shuddhi.md

 - On the death of a teacher who imparted instruction in grammar, astronomy and other _aṅgas_ (subsidiary lores) of the Veda, the āśauca is one day.
 - Similar rules are laid down about the death of a pupil, _ṛtvik_ (sacrificial priest), a sacrificer, a dependent śrotriya, a fellow-student, a friend, which are all passed over as not now useful.
 Vide Gaut, 14.
 19-20 (which prescribe one day's āśauca on the death of a fellow-student or a dependent śrotriya).

-These provisions about āśauca on the death of the ācārya and ștvik who were not sapiṇḍas show how closely the bond between teacher and pupil was thought to be in ancient times, almost equalling the tie of blood.
+These provisions about āśauca on the death of the ācārya and r̥tvik who were not sapiṇḍas show how closely the bond between teacher and pupil was thought to be in ancient times, almost equalling the tie of blood.

 - When a _yati_ (ascetic) dies,[^630] all his sapiṇḍas have simply to undergo a bath (and nothing more).
 - Conversely, a yati and brahmacārin have to observe no āśauca.
 Manu V. 82, Yāj.
 III.
 25, Viṣṇu 22.45.